Judge Dismisses Charges Against Ex-Assistant Principal in Virginia School Shooting Case

 What Happened

-A judge in Virginia granted a motion to dismiss all charges against former assistant principal Ebony Parker, who was accused of failing to respond to warnings before a teacher was shot by a 6-year-old student.
+A judge in Virginia dismissed all charges against former assistant principal Ebony Parker, who was accused of failing to act on warnings before a 6-year-old student shot a teacher at a local elementary school.

 Why It Matters